 The City of Miami Beach is highly dependent on the tourism and hospitality industry.
-According to the Beacon Council, about half of the jobs in Miami Beach are in the Accommodation and Food Services industry.
 In terms of the City's budget, Resort Taxes comprise \$88 million or 13% of the total budget and 10% of revenue in the General Fund.
 In the Parking Fund, visitors account for 80% of parking demand.